TOPIC -

 Im new to this site and I dont post much but I just received my seeds from

 HS.
 I cant find any info on this plant on the web.?!
-Do any of you kind
+Do any of you kind fellows

 have any experience with this lady.
 I am interested in getting them bushy